tibbben/geospatial-visualization/course_description.md

 [//]: # (needs reconsideration for full semester course, could be in pairs?
 How many students should we expect?)

 The map(s) for the final class project must meet all the same requirements as the initial sketch.
 Additionally, more than one map may be presented, at least five data layers must be put into a conversation for the story to be told, and the map(s) should be an integral part of a GIS-based analysis that seeks to answer the proposed urban sustainability and/or resilience research question.
 All final projects must be discussed and approved by one of the instructors.
 Additionally the map must be put into context with a 400-500 word written statement that accompanies the map(s).
 The written statement can for part of the map layout or can be a separate document.
-The statement will augment the story that the map (or maps) tell and will have a bibliography that lists references and all data sources used for the project.
+The statement will augment the story that the map (or maps) tell and will have a bibliography that lists references and all data sources used for the project (bibliography and sources not included in word count).
 Each final project will be presented in the final two course meetings; students will be prepared to give a 10-15 minute presentation about their work followed by a critique from fellow students and instructors.
 The presentation must include:

 [//]: # (do we still want to critique SOA style??)